tngaspar/isitdown-alert/README.md

 * If an http request does not return an expected response status code, an email is sent to a specified email address.
 * Validation results stored in Postgres database.
 * Dashboard website queries database and provides stats and charts to make information available to users.
-* Dockerized allowing easy and fast deployment on any system running docker.
+* Fast deployment on any system with docker.

 ## Requirements